Chefchaouen - Morocco's Mystical Blue Pearl

 The city is not called the blue pearl of Morocco in vain, as most of the Medina’s houses and countless steps are painted a dazzling blue.

-No one seems to know for sure why, but the main thing is that it is.
+No one seems to know for sure why Chefchaouen is painted blue, but the most important thing is that it is.

 Tanja mentioned that she felt like she was walking in a dream when she was moving around the city.